-Offer letter must contain the beginning and ending dates of the internship, the job description, hours per week, and the pay rates (per hour).
-The letter must be original and written on the letterhead of the company and signed by the recruiter or supervisor of the position.
+The offer letter must contain the beginning and ending dates of the internship, the job description, hours per week, and the pay rates (per hour).
+The letter must be written on the letterhead of the company and signed by the recruiter or supervisor of the position.
 For each working period (Summer, Fall or Spring semester) a separate letter must be provided.
 The beginning and ending dates should fall within the semester the CPT is being done.

 How to Receive a "CR" Grade for the EE795 Internship

 IMPORTANT!!
 Although the internship may not be over, one week prior to the grades being due (usually the end of the semester) by the faculty, the student must submit a typed report regarding the internship and a letter from the supervisor of internship on company letterhead to the ECE Department (E-426) in order to receive a “CR” grade for EE795.
 The ECE Graduate Advisor will issue a "CR" dependent upon the student's report and letter from the supervisor.
 For Summer CPTs, the letter and report need to be submitted to the ECE Department Chair, Dr. Chris Mi at [email protected].
 If the student fails to complete these steps prior to grades being submitted, the student will not get credit for the CPT internship.

 1. The student needs to type up a report (1-2 pages) stating how the internship has helped in their degree.

 2. The student needs to get a letter from their supervisor, on company letterhead, stating they have met the requirements of their internship.

 There is no specific application period for the CPT.
 Students who satisfy the aforementioned requirements must allow enough time after obtaining the job offer for administrative processes as follows: